 Drawing inaccurate conclusions from data can be as harmful as having no insights at all and is a major reason for the need for a code of ethics when it comes to data usage.
 As one senior business intelligence leader in Google put it, “the practice of ethics helps professionals to take a step back and evaluate situations from an ethical perspective.”

 As such a remarkable portion of data security breaches are directly caused by employee oversight, your company’s number one priority needs to be to train employees regarding how to deal with and prevent data security breaches as the best way to counter such accidental data breaches caused by uneducated employees is to educate them.
 With a comprehensive retraining program in place, your business can greatly reduce the risk of a data breach as a result of employee mistake.
 Elements which should be included to ensure a comprehensive understanding of how to maintain data security include;

-If you want to learn how to upskill your team with the help of an industry expert and university professor CLICK HERE
+It is therefore crucial to upskill your team with the help of an industry expert.

 Disgruntled former employees are one of the most dangerous data breach risks a company can face.
 Insiders possess the ability to bypass many of the security measures meant to stop outside attacks with ease because of the access credentials they possess.
 While stopping a data breach caused by a committed attacker with inside access can be tough, there are ways to diminish the risk and scope of the damage;

 Delete unnecessary User Accounts: These can include all accounts meant for temporary workers, ex-employee’s or special extra accounts to give a permanent employee access to a specific system for a one-time job.
 Whatever the reason they exist, unused accounts are a data security risk that needs to be eliminated.